lochungtin/lochungtin/README.md

 ## **About Me**

-Hi, I'm <a href="http://lochungtin.github.io/site">Timothy Lo</a>, a third year computer science student studying at <a href="https://www.kcl.ac.uk/">King's College London</a>
+Hi, I'm <a href="http://lochungtin.github.io/site">Timothy Lo</a>, a 1st Class Honours BSc Computer Science student at <a href="https://www.kcl.ac.uk/">King's College London</a>

 - Self-taught Web and Mobile Developer
   - <a href="https://www.mongodb.com/mern-stack">React MERN Stack</a>